nzhagen/flir_camera_interface/README.md

-    conda create -n flir python=3.8               ## create the "flir" environment conda activate flir                           ## enter the new environment conda install numpy scipy matplotlib imageio  ## install other packages you will need conda install ffmpeg openh264                 ## you will need these if you want to generate videos pip install --no-deps spinnaker_..._python.whl		## use your filename for the pyspin wheel file pip install --no-deps [other files]				## if you need to install anything else with pip, use this approach
+    conda create -n flir python=3.8               ## create the "flir" environment conda activate flir                           ## enter the new environment conda install numpy scipy matplotlib imageio  ## install other packages you will need [optional] conda install ffmpeg openh264      ## you only need these if you want to generate videos pip install --no-deps spinnaker_..._python.whl   ## use your filename for the pyspin wheel file

 Now you should be able to run ``flir_camera_interface.py`` file.